Ahmeth4n/javatify/README.md

 # Javatify (Spotify Full Mobile API)

-`( HALF DEPRECATED )`
+## Important Update Information (05.12.2023)

-Some parts of the application stopped working with the Spotify update.
-If you want to use the application as stable as before, you can purchase the updated version by contacting me at ahmeth4n@gmail.com.
+Javatify now supports mobile streaming.
+Streams will be reflected in your statistics as a mobile device.
+But I do not plan to release this version publicly.
+Those who want to buy can contact me at ahmeth4n@gmail.com.
 ---